-Classes in English as a Second Language (ESL), General Literacy for Adults and GED preparation meet Monday through Thursdays from 9:00 – 12:00 noon throughout the school year.
+Classes in English as a Second Language (ESL), General Literacy for Adults meets Monday through Thursdays from 9:00 – 12:00 noon throughout the school year.
 While adults are in class their children are learning new developmental skills in the Child Learning Program (ages 3 months – 3 years).
 Along with the basic curriculum, time is also dedicated to other topics such as parenting, basic health and wellness and community development.

 ESL classes are also offered on Tuesday and Thursday evenings from 6:00 – 8:00 pm with a curriculum designed to meet a variety of skill levels.
 Child care is provided for adults who need this service in order to attend the classes.

 Life Skills classes are another avenue for the community to improve their basic educational and inter-relational skills.
 This class meets on Fridays from 10:00 – 12:00 noon, followed by lunch together.
 Topics include parenting, budgeting, health and nutrition, environmental concerns and almost everything in between.

 “Yes, I Can” after school program meets Monday through Thursday from 3:30 – 4:30 pm during the school year and is designed to assist elementary school age children with their homework and basic academic skills.
 Bus transportation is generally available from Angel Oak School to Our Lady of Mercy and parents are responsible for picking up their children each day at the end of the session.
 “Yes, I Can” summer enrichment program is generally held in July for elementary students.